karaokemugen/karaokemugen-server/README.md

 - yarn 1 or later
 - PostgreSQL 10.6 or later

-Clone this repository and install dependencies
+Clone this repository, install dependencies and build react pages

 ```sh
 yarn installAll